AliAlSudani0/ds-sleep-classifier/README.md

 Go to ML-Project Template.

-Click on the Template (Green button)
+Click on "Use this Template" (Green button)
 ![alt text](./images/step_1a.png)

 Create new project with relevant name, under own account and **not** Neuefische.